Ecosystems: The emergence of value

 The ability to provide seamless, appbased payments is an essential success factor for digital sales platforms.
 This also supports dynamic integration and real-time data movement riding on Citi’s API catalogue.
 These APIs, besides providing real-time credit notification, also help in refunds and customer information services for enhanced user experience.

 Within the B2C space, retail companies especially beauty, hospitality and lifestyle providers are also moving fast towards offering subscription services models.
-These models need the ability to take regular payments seamlessly, such as instant direct debits or request to pay, to minimize churn and enhance customer convenience.
+These models need the ability to take regular payments seamlessly, such as instant direct debits (live in Hong Kong) or Request to Pay (live in India), to minimize churn and enhance customer convenience.
 They also need to reconcile incoming flows quickly and easily to avoid interruption in the clients’ enjoyment of their products and services, so payer ID and automatic reconciliation solutions are becoming increasingly important.

 Simultaneously, we have companies looking to collaborate with leading marketplaces (global/regional/local) to list their products online.
 Retail companies selling consumer staples and daily utilities prefer this model.
 In addition, other retail companies leverage marketplaces in combination with other digital sales platforms for diversification.
 From a retail standpoint, this is a faster model to get started on a digital channel, offers an embedded collection mechanism and logistics for the last mile.
 For retail companies, this in many ways is like the B2B channel of a physical distributor model; however, the marketplace is now selling digital solutions to end consumers.

 Obviously, this provides a slightly different nature of treasury and finance work slate.
-Marketplaces especially in North Asia, like China, tend to collect in mobile money or wallets from the sales.
+Marketplaces especially in North Asia, like China, tend to carry out transactions through mobile wallets from the sales.
 However, corporates are looking for sales proceeds to be moved to their bank account.
-Citi works with UMS in China and several other local partners to move wallet collection to the bank account directly.
+In China, Citi works with several local partners to move wallet collection to the bank account directly.
 Additionally, these sales provide an opportunity for orderto- cash application and Citi’s clients have successfully deployed payer ID solutions for Stock Keeping Unit (SKU) level reconciliation and application.
-Payer ID services are available across all Asian countries and we are leveraging Artificial Intelligence / Machine Learning to facilitate invoice level reconciliation across all payment channels and methods.
-At Citi, our solutions are modular to customize for your specific journey and meet the needs to support your business transformation.
+Payer ID services are available across all Asian countries and Citi® Smart Match leverages Artificial Intelligence / Machine Learning to facilitate invoice level reconciliation across all payment channels and methods.
+At Citi, we endeavor to develop customized solutions for your specific journey that would meet the needs to support your business transformation.

 If corporates want to leverage online acceleration to broaden the distribution of products into new markets where they do not have a presence, Citi is able to facilitate the cross-border receipts/remittances through low cost alternatives.